-In our cohort of HCM patients, no relation was found between the presence of FDAVB and the new onset of atrial fibrillation or other cardiovascular events during follow-up, contrarily to the findings of Higuchi et al. [22] The limited size of our population and the subsequent scarcity of events might have influenced the obtained results, potentially overlooking a possible association.
+In our cohort of HCM patients, no relation was found between

+the presence of FDAVB and the new onset of AF or other cardiovascular events during follow-up, contrary to the findings of Higuchi et al. [22].
+The limited size of our population and the subsequent scarcity of events might have influenced the obtained results, potentially overlooking a possible association.

-In the latter paper, the authors advanced two possible explanations for the documented association - 1) FDAVB leads to inappropriate atrioventricular coupling with pressure and volume overload, potentially contributing to the dilation of left atrium, which is a risk factor for atrial arrhythmogenesis and for sudden cardiac death [23-25]; 2) FDAVB might be a manifestation of advanced structural and electrical remodeling in a HCM heart, with higher risk of arrhythmia and death.
-The higher frequency of LA dilation in the FDAVB group substantiated the first hypothesis; the other alternative explanation was not as supported, as there was no difference of left ventricle dimensions, left ventricle ejection fraction, nor E/e'ratio between FDAVB and non-FDAVB groups, and there was no data regarding fibrosis.
+In the latter paper, the authors advanced two possible explanations for the documented association: i) FDAVB leads to inappropriate atrioventricular coupling with pressure and volume overload, potentially contributing to the dilation of left atrium, which is a risk factor for atrial arrhythmogenesis and SCD [23-25]; ii) FDAVB might be a manifestation of advanced structural and electrical remodeling in a HCM heart, with higher risk of arrhythmia and death.
+The higher frequency of LA dilation in the FDAVB group substantiated the first hypothesis; the other alternative explanation was not as supported, as there was no difference in LV dimensions, LV ejection fraction, or E/e^o ratio between the FDAVB and the non-FDAVB groups, and there was no data regarding fibrosis.

-In our sample of patients, the duration of PR interval in FDAVB and non-FDAVB was similar compared to the one in the referred study, but contrary to it, no significant difference was found regarding LA dimensions and the presence of FDAVB.
+In our sample, the duration of PR interval in FDAVB and non-FDAVB was similar compared to the one in the referred study, but contrary to it, no significant difference was found regarding LA dimensions and the presence of FDAVB.
 Whether this lack of association could elucidate why FDAVB failed to predict outcomes in our cohort of patients remains uncertain.

-However, despite the substantial body of literature indicating FDAVB as a predictor of cardiovascular events across diverse populations (including healthy individuals of different ethnicities, patients with coronary disease, arrhythmogenic right ventricular cardiomyopathy, acute heart failure, among others) - [12-21], there are still neutral findings in some studies [26-27].
-Indeed, even within an HCM population, a prior study by Claeys et al. examining ECG-derived risk factors for SCD, did not establish a link between FDAVB and SCD [28].
+However, despite the substantial body of literature indicating FDAVB as a predictor of cardiovascular events across diverse populations (including healthy individuals of different ethnicities, patients with coronary disease, arrhythmogenic right ventricular cardiomyopathy, and acute heart failure, among others) [12-21], there are still neutral findings in some studies [26,27].
+Indeed, even within an HCM population, a prior study by Claeys et al., examining ECG-derived risk factors for SCD, did not establish a link between FDAVB and SCD [28].